adityabisoi/json-hub/README.md

 **Note :** The project uses **Husky**, a pre-commit GIT hook which checks if the code follows linting guidelines before commiting.
 This helps prevent unwanted linting errors in the pipelines.

 ## Testing
--   The endpoint `usertest` which follows the same schema as the `users/` endpoint, must be used for testing
--   All other endpoints except `usertest` should involve methods which **must not** change the data on the server (read-only)
 -   To test the endpoints provided by the application, tools such as [postman](https://www.postman.com/) can be used

 ## Documentation